-Why is UCNS phasing out the 10-year certificate?
+Why is UCNS discontinuing the 10-year certificate and recertification process?

 We listened to our diplomates.
 Advances in medicine are ongoing and change happens quickly.
-The previous 10-year, time-limited certification cycle did not provide a timely assessment that diplomates were staying up-to-date on the latest science, treatments, and therapeutics relating to their subspecialty.
+The previous 10-year, time-limited certification cycle did not provide a timely assessment of whether diplomates were staying up to date on the latest science, treatments, and therapeutics relating to their subspecialty.
 C-cert is designed to be more convenient, flexible, current, and practice-related.
 The goal is to support diplomates in improving the care they provide, while upholding the high standards of UCNS certification.
 Supported by the findings of a 2017 UCNS diplomate survey, the C-cert model was preferred over the previous high-stakes recertification examination model.

-Why isn't UCNS C-cert being offered as a pilot program?
+Why wasn't UCNS C-cert offered as a pilot program?

 Are there fees for C-cert?

 Beginning in January 2020, diplomates will pay an annual fee as part of their C-cert requirements.
-The annual $175 administrative fee is used to offset the cost of administering the C-cert process and can be paid between January 1 and March 31.
+The annual $175 administrative fee is used to offset the cost of administering the C-cert process.
+Diplomates can pay online by signing into the UCNS website and navigating to their profile page.
 With the smaller annual fee, versus the large recertification examination fee, diplomates will find it easier to budget other life-long learning opportunities relative to their subspecialty and practice.